-^{}Only one 635R is required.
-Register for either summer or fall.
+Both 635R seminars are required. is required.
+Register for both winter and fall.

 Registration Requirements & Processes

 Semester/Term Credit Hours and Working Status

 Given the graduate course load, students in the School Leadership Program who are working full time may not register for full-time credit hours (8.5 hours per semester / 4.5 hours per term).
 Students working full time are required to register for less than full-time credit hours in a given semester or term.
 Students working part-time may register for full-time credit hours.